← Back to blog

 # emails, names, profile data, private settings -- everything

-This is not hypothetical.
+This isn't hypothetical.
 We see this in production apps every day.

 How to Enable RLS